Mobile app development for funded companies.

 Helping companies succeed through customized software solutions

-Ihima is one of the two royal districts that make up Okehi Local Government Area of Kogi State.
-It is a linear settlement located on an undulating land in the south-western part of the confluence of rivers Niger and Benue.
-Going by the 2006 population census in Nigeria, Ihima has a population of 223,574 and is the bigger of the two administrative districts that make up Okehi LGA.
+Ihima is one of the two Royal Districts that make up Okehi Local Government Area of Kogi State.
+It is a linear settlement located on an undulating land in the South-Western part of the Confluence of Rivers Niger and Benue.
+Going by the 2006 population census in Nigeria, Ihima has a population of 223,574 and is the bigger of the two Administrative Districts that make up Okehi LGA.
+A well educated and travelled people, it is a well known fact that the Ihima people who reside outside of the Community are far more that those that are at home.

 selected projects